lsahmed/UCraft/README.md

 NOTE: This is a weekend project so i do not recommend using this for production as this is guranteed to have bugs and the general source code quality lacks in consistency.

 ### Building
 The server was built and tested on a linux machine.
-Windows is not supported
+To build on a Windows machine, MSVC is required.
 ```
 $ sudo apt install git build-essential cmake make
 $ git clone https://github.com/vimpop/UCraft/